Reconciling Predictive and Statistical Parity: A Causal Approach: Background

 \end{definition} The measures capture the variations from $X$ to $\widehat{Y}$ going through: (i) the direct mechanism $X \rightarrow \widehat{Y}$; (ii) the indirect mechanism $X \rightarrow W \rightarrow \widehat{Y}$; (iii) the spurious mechanisms $X \bidir Z \rightarrow \widehat{Y}$, and $X \bidir Z \rightarrow W \rightarrow \widehat{Y}$, respectively (see Fig.~\ref{fig:sfm}).
 Based on the defined measures, SPM$_{x_0,x_1}(\widehat{y})$ admits an additive decomposition, first obtained in \citep{zhang2018fairness}, given in the following theorem\footnote{We note that the same decomposition can also be applied for the true outcome $Y$ instead of the predictor $\widehat{Y}$, as will be relevant in later sections.}: \begin{proposition}[Causal Decomposition of Statistical Parity \citep{zhang2018fairness}] The statistical parity measure admits a decomposition into its direct, indirect, and spurious variations:

 \end{proposition} This result shows how we can disentangle direct, indirect, and spurious variations within the SPM.
 We emphasize the importance of this result in the context of assessing the legal doctrines of discrimination.
 If a causal pathway (direct, indirect, or spurious) does not lie in the business necessity set, then the corresponding counterfactual measure (Ctf-DE, IE, or SE) needs to equal $0$.
-To formalize this notion, we can now introduce the criterion of \textit{causal statistical parity}: \begin{definition}[Causal Statistical Parity] We say that $\widehat{Y}$ satisfies causal statistical parity with respect to the protected attribute $X$ if
+This notion follows directly from the literature on path-specific fairness \citep{nabi2018fair, chiappa2019path, wu2019pc}, and we refer to it as \textit{causal statistical parity}: \begin{definition}[Causal Statistical Parity] We say that $\widehat{Y}$ satisfies causal statistical parity with respect to the protected attribute $X$ if

 \end{definition} In practice, causal statistical parity can be a strong requirement, but the notion can be easily relaxed to include only a subset of the Ctf-\{DE, IE, or SE\} measures, under BN requirements.